AlexGlock/AutoUpdater/README.md

 # Setup on a RaspberryPi with external Adapter

-This project can be used in order to run AutoUpdate on a RaspberryPi through an external USB-ETH connector which enables the Rasberry to programm Netburner MOD-Boards.
+This project can be used to run AutoUpdate on a RaspberryPi over an external USB-ETH connector.
+However, you will need a complicated dhcp-Server setup to get AutoUpdate to run over this connector.
+Iam going to add a full tutorial at some point ...